jsr6720/jsr6720.github.io/_posts/2018-09-07-get-paid-more-and-promoted-faster.md

 ## My Review 3/5

-Quick read which is a collection of business truisms.<br/><br/>Come in early, stay late, choose your life.
+Quick read which is a collection of business truisms.

+Come in early, stay late, choose your life.
 Succeed.
 I suppose the best two ways are choosing industry and company and projects above all else.

 ### Date Read
 2018/09/07